 Confidentiality is an important consideration with respect to drugs and the boundaries of confidentiality will be made clear to pupils.
-If a pupil discloses information which is sensitive and which the pupil asks not to be passed on, the request will be honored unless this is unavoidable in order for teachers to fulfill their professional responsibilities in relation to: child protection, cooperation with a police investigation or referral to an external service.
-Teachers cannot and should not promise total confidentiality.
+If a pupil discloses information which is sensitive and which the pupil asks not to be passed on, the request will be honoured unless this is unavoidable in order for teachers to fulfil their professional responsibilities in relation to: safeguarding and child protection, co-operation with a police investigation or referral to an external service.
+Adults cannot and should not promise total confidentiality.